Aleksandar Tanasin

-Aleksandar Tanasin (Александар Танасин; born 15 November 1991) is a Serbian football defender who plays for Proleter Novi Sad.
+Aleksandar Tanasin (Александар Танасин; born 15 November 1991) is a Serbian professional footballer who plays as a defender for Kabel Novi Sad.

 Club career

 Metalac Futog

 Born in Novi Sad, Tanasin is a product of Vojvodina's youth school.
 He was loaned to Metalac Futog for 2009–10 season.
 He made 24 league appearances and scored 4 goals in Serbian League Vojvodina.

 Cement Beočin

 After successful season in Futog, Tanasin moved to Cement Beočin.
 He made 27 Serbian League Vojvodina caps and scored 1 goal for the 2010–11 Serbian League Vojvodina season.

 Proleter Novi Sad

 Tanasin joined Proleter Novi Sad in 2011–12 season.
 During four seasons playing for Proleter, mostly as a first choice in the right-back position, he collected 106 first league appearances, and scored 3 goals.
 He made 4 cup caps, too.
 Although he is a defender, he also played as a winger in some matches.
 He was the captain in some matches.